National Standards

 NSQHS Standards (third edition) Engagement Hub

-As a national leader in safety and quality improvement, the Commission is preparing to develop the National Safety and Quality Health Service (NSQHS) Standards (third edition) to improve patient care into the future.
+As the national agency responsible for leading improvements in the safety and quality of health care, the Commission is developing the National Safety and Quality Health Service (NSQHS) Standards (third edition) and is seeking your input.

 Overview